danielgordon10/youtube8m-data/README.md

 # youtube8m-data
-## Extracted YouTube 8M URLs and Labels without all the TF garbage.
+## Extracted YouTube 8M URLs and Labels without all the TF Record parsing/features.

 [YouTube8M](https://research.google.com/youtube8m/index.html) is nice, but it comes with a lot of extra stuff that you might not want.
 If you just want the video urls and the labels, then you're in luck.